Posts Tagged ‘networking’

 Knowing what makes a good conference is very useful if you ever have to plan one, but it can also be useful in deciding whether or not to invest your time and money into a particular conference.
 Business events can be a great resource – but they can also be a waste of time and money if you don’t choose carefully.

-Some of the features that I think helped make the Business Mums Conference good are:
+Some of the features that I think helped make this particular conference good are:

 What features have you particularly appreciated about a conference or business event?
-Do you agree with the features I listed as being valuable (especially if you were at the BMN conference!)?
+Do you agree with the features I listed as being valuable (especially if you were at this conference!)?

 I have just been reading part of the Small Business Diva blog where she wrote about networking, and her 6th point reminded me of a networking breakfast I attended a month or so ago.